testcomputer/Nmap-Guide/README.md

  <img style="display: block;-webkit-user-select: none;margin: auto;background-color: hsl(0, 0%, 90%);transition: background-color 300ms;" src="https://bestanimations.com/Computers/funny-computer-animated-gif-35.gif">

- ## Contribution Guidelines
-Thank you for your interest in contributing!

-Please ensure your pull request adheres to the following guidelines:

-- The purpose of this list is to increase the knowledge of testers and to discover new tools to help you on the way.
-- This QA and Testing road map includes the most important skills and knowledge that you require to start a career with.
-NOT EVERY THING!
-- You can use issues for requests/ improvements
-- Feel free to provide a translated versions.
-- Keep descriptions short and simple, but descriptive.
-- End all descriptions with a full stop/period.
-- Check your spelling and grammar.
-- Make sure your text editor is set to remove trailing whitespace.
-- When you issue a pull request, you agree that your contribution is in the public domain (guided by the CC0 license).

  <div id="top"></div>
 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion